jesseduffield/jesseduffield.github.io/_posts/2022-1-23-True-Code-Reuse-In-Go.md

 }
 ```

 We need to first partially build the struct, then assign the speaker field to finish it off.
-In any other context I'd consider this a red flag because it demonstrates they're a circular dependency, but it seems to be our only option with the trait pattern, and I don't consider it dangerous.
-Go uses a mark and sweep garbage collector so it handles circular dependencies fine.
+Whenever you see this kind of code, it means there's a circular dependency.
+This isn't a problem for the garbage collector: Go uses a mark-and-sweep algorithm so it handles circular dependencies just fine.
+But it does mean you need to ensure not to call `.Greet()` or `.SayGoodBye()` from within `GetName()`, as doing so will result in an infinite loop.
+If this concerns you, you could forget about the double-embed approach and instead embed your person struct inside the Speaker and call it a day, but that will lock you in to the `HasName` and `Speaker` interface: you won't have access to any other methods defined on your person struct.

-One final implication of this approach is that when I call `person.Greet()` we're using dynamic dispatch twice: that is, we call `Greet()` on our trait interface which in turn calls `GetName()` on our embedding struct, also through an interface.
+One final implication of the trait pattern is that when I call `person.Greet()` we're using dynamic dispatch twice: that is, we call `Greet()` on our trait interface which in turn calls `GetName()` on our embedding struct, also through an interface.
 This means we have to traverse a couple of pointers to get the functions we want.
 But, in my opinion, it's worth the cost, and Go provides no alternative that I know of.

 So there you have it, the trait pattern.
 Do you need to use it?
 No?
 But you might come across a situation where it proves useful.
 My typical post contains some embarrassing oversight or error, so I look forward to finding out what it is this time.
 At any rate, see you in the next post!